Carl T. Shaffer

 Shaffer's grandfather and father were farmers, but Carl originally planned to go to college and pursue an off-farm career.
 However, an injury to his father changed his plans.
 As he stepped in to take over the 100-acre farm's grain and vegetable operation, Shaffer discovered he liked the farming business.
 But the farm was too small to support two incomes, so with his father as co-signer, Shaffer borrowed money to buy a truck to haul fertilizer by night and deliver vegetables in the fall while working on the farm by day.
 When his dad retired a few years later, Shaffer hired a truck driver and took over the farm, which had expanded to 250 acres.
 Over the years he has continued to expand crop acreage.

-He has served on The Pennsylvania State University Board of Trustees since 1997 and was elected to the Board of Directors of the American Farm Bureau Federation in January 2007.
-In 2008 he was appointed to the American Farm Bureau Foundation for Agriculture Board of Directors and was also elected to the AFBF Executive Committee.
-He also is a past member of the Agricultural Law Resource and Reference Center at Penn State’s Dickinson School of Law.
-In 2004, he was appointed by Governor Ed Rendell and confirmed by the state Senate to serve on the Pennsylvania Farm Show Commission.
-Earlier he chaired the Agriculture Advisory Committee to the state Department of Environmental Protection.
+Past leadership roles include: Membership on the Board of Directors of the American Farm Bureau Federation; the American Farm Bureau Foundation for Agriculture Board of Directors and the Executive Committee; past member of the Agricultural Law Resource and Reference Center at Penn State’s Dickinson School of Law; Pennsylvania Farm Show Commission; and past chair of the Agriculture Advisory Committee to the state Department of Environmental Protection.

-Shaffer also represents the insurance programs of Pennsylvania Farm Bureau subscribers on the Board Council of Nationwide Insurance.
-In addition, he is president of the Pennsylvania Friends of Ag Foundation, a charitable organization supported by the Pennsylvania Farm Bureau, which works to advance public understanding and support for agriculture and agribusiness.
-Past Farm Bureau leadership roles includes two years as a state Board director and service as a county board member, vice president, president and legislative chairman of the Columbia County Farm Bureau.
+Shaffer also represented the insurance programs of Pennsylvania Farm Bureau subscribers on the Board Council of Nationwide Insurance.
+He is the former president of the Pennsylvania Friends of Ag Foundation, a charitable organization supported by the Pennsylvania Farm Bureau, which works to advance public understanding and support for agriculture and agribusiness.
+Past Farm Bureau leadership roles include two years as a state Board director and service as a county board member, vice president, president and legislative chairman of the Columbia County Farm Bureau.

 Past leadership with other organizations includes service as chairman of the Farm Service Agency's Pennsylvania State Committee and as a founding member of the Columbia County Crop Improvement Association.
 He was also a member of his local County Extension Board of Directors.